rholder/csv2es/README.rst

 -----------------

 What if we have a super cool pipe-delimited file and want to wipe out the existing "pipes" index every time we load it up?
+This ought to handle that case:

 .. code-block:: bash

     csv2es --index-name pipes --delete-index --doc-type pipe --import-file pipes.psv --delimiter '|'

-Elasticsearch is great, but it's doing something strange to my documents when I try to facet by certain fields.
-Let's override the default field mappings used in Elasticsearch with our own mapping file for potatoes.csv called potatoes.mapping.json:
+Elasticsearch is great, but it's doing something strange to our documents when we try to facet by certain fields.
+Let's create our own custom mapping file to specify the fields used in Elasticsearch for that potatoes.csv called potatoes.mapping.json:

 .. code-block:: json